 The Wichita State Shocker bowling program has a history worthy of recognition and pride.
 It’s filled with victories and success stories on an individual and team level.
 These accomplishments have contributed to each participant’s personal and athletic growth during and beyond the college level.

 The WSU lady Shocker’s team has been a national powerhouse in collegiate bowling for more than four decades.
 This domination continues to be proven at the Intercollegiate Team Championships (ITC).
 The ITC is a tournament in which teams must qualify in order to participate.
 Teams qualify by bowling in “sectionals” which are held at designated locations throughout the country; the top 16 women’s and top 16 men’s teams in the country advance to the ITC where they will have a chance to win a national title.
-Thus far, the women’s team has qualified for the ITC a record number 41 out of 42 times since the tournament’s inception in 1975.
-The women have won nine national titles with the latest win in April 2009 in Rockford Ill.; this number has yet to be surpassed by any other women’s bowling team.
+Thus far, the women’s team has qualified for the ITC a record number 45 out of 46 times since the tournament’s inception in 1975.
+The women have won ten national titles with the latest win in May 2021 in Grand Rapids, Mich.; this number has yet to be surpassed by any other women’s bowling team.
 The women’s team is the only team in intercollegiate bowling history the International Bowling Media Association (IBMA) has ranked in the top 10 of every poll since the poll’s inception.